 WHICH IS BETTER FOR OUTDOOR COOKING, GAS OR COAL

 Not everyone is lucky enough to have the budget or space for both gas and coal BBQs so, for most, it will be a choice between gas or coal.
-The common view is that gas is for those who want low fuss, convenient everyday cooking.
+The common view when wondering how to build an outdoor kitchen is that the best gas barbecues are ideal for those who want low fuss, convenient everyday cooking.
 Coal is for back-to-basics enthusiasts with more patience to build a fire and wait for it to heat up, they tend to be rewarded in the flavour stakes.

 Wondering if you can you put an oven outside?
 Outdoor pizza ovens are also a fantastic idea for easy and quick cooking that will definitely impress your guests.
 And, of course, you can use them for cooking other things, like fish and vegetables too.
 It's safe to cook on concrete, as it's a non-combustible material.

 Think about how you wish to use your kitchen and the orientation of your garden.
 Consider what times of day you imagine using the kitchen most and where the position of the sun will be at that time.

 'Some gardens may only have specific areas of the garden that gets sun at certain times of day,' says Annie Ebenston, lead designer at Blakes London.
 'You probably want to have soft seating in this area and keep the kitchen out of this prime real estate.'

 'Perhaps it's a party kitchen intended for use mainly at night?'
 Annie adds.
 'If so, you may wish to place it at the end of the garden away from bedrooms.
 In this scenario it may be an idea to build a pergola around it and hang ambient lighting and heating, perhaps include a wine fridge so it's not a long walk back to the indoor kitchen fridge.
 If your kitchen sits on a patio directly outside your main kitchen then perhaps an outdoor wine fridge is less necessary.'